abhinavyadav11/ColorDetection/README.md

 # If you have a classification model
 predicted_class = np.argmax(predictions[0])

-# For classification: map the predicted class to a label
+# For classification: Map the predicted class to a label
 class_labels = ['black', 'blue', 'brown', 'green', 'grey', 'orange', 'red', 'violet', 'white', 'yellow']  # Replace with your actual class labels predicted_label = class_labels[predicted_class] print(f'Predicted Label: {predicted_label}')